Guiguim255/Anime-Presence/README.md

 # Anime Presence
 [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)

-:warning: The project and this readme are not finished.

 ## Overview
 This application shows that you are watching an anime on your own Discord profile !

 ![screen1](https://raw.githubusercontent.com/Guiguim255/database/master/anime_presence_screenshot.png)

 ## Get Started